-The parties to HESH, including the HSE, will continue to discuss stress and mental health of HE staff, including with reference to implementation of these frameworks.
+The parties to HESH will continue to discuss stress and mental health of HE staff, including with reference to implementation of these frameworks.
 UCEA will continue to liaise with UUK and the trade unions on development of the staffing domains.